diyonfinesco/any-pattern/ReadMe.md

 > Print anything on terminal with beautiful patterns

 <p>
-The package allows users to print letters, shapes, animals, and characters on the terminal with ASCII art patterns and in different colors.
+The package allows users to print letters, shapes, animals, and Moods on the terminal with ASCII art patterns and in different colors.
 It can be installed via npm and can be used in JavaScript or TypeScript by importing the package and calling the appropriate functions with the desired color.
 </p>

 ## Features
 - Print letters with `anyLog`
 - Print shapes with `anyShape`
 - Print animals with `anyAnimal`
-- Print characters with `anyCharacter`
+- Print moods with `anyMood`
 - Support for 16 different colors
 - TypeScript support with type definitions
 - CommonJS and ES Module support